 PSA appreciates that FY 2026 continues to present unique financial challenges for the country.
 PSA's annual operations funding at FY 2025 enacted levels is \$83,479,000.
-The FY 2026 Budget includes a reduction of \$232,000 from the FY 2025 Enacted funding level for annual operating requirements and salaries.
-No multi-year funds for relocation of PSA from 633 Indiana Avenue to consolidated HQ facility are requested.
-Funding below the FY 2026 Budget level would present significant challenges and negatively impact PSA's ability to maintain core defendant supervision operations necessary to meet critical defendant needs and continue to positively impact public safety in the District of Columbia.
+The FY 2026 Passback included a reduction of \$232,000 from the FY 2025 funding level to support annual operating requirements and salaries.
+No multi-year funds for relocation of PSA from 633 Indiana Avenue to consolidated HQ facility were included.
+Funding below the FY 2026 Passback level would present significant challenges and negatively impact PSA's ability to maintain core defendant supervision operations necessary to meet critical defendant needs and continue to positively impact public safety in the District of Columbia.